bartman/blot/README.md

     make TYPE=Debug

+Run `make help` for a full list.

 ## blot CLI

 The easiest say to use `blot` is to use the CLI, which is able to read from files or launch programs, then plot the numbers it finds.

+See the online help for a full list of features...
 <details>
 <summary> ❯ blot --help </summary>